 - The script takes the target IP address as an argument.

-- The script validates the input to ensure it’s a proper IP address format.
+- The script validates the input to ensure it’s a proper IP address format and valid octet ranges.

 - The script uses nmap to scan the target for open ports and saves the output to a file.